REPROSEC/dolev-yao-star/README.md

 # DY*: A Modular Symbolic Verification Framework for Executable Cryptographic Protocol Code

-If you're specifically looking for the code referenced in our EuroS&P 2021 submission, clone this repository and check out the tag `eurosp21` (`git checkout eurosp21`).
+The code in this branch is referenced in the 2021 paper "A Tutorial-Style Introduction to DY*" by Bhargavan, Bichhawat, Do, Hosseyni, Küsters, Schmitz, and Würtele.
+For the latest DY\* code, check out the `master` branch of this repository.

 ## Overview